Have you considered a Not-for-Profit board appointment in the UK?

 • Are you prepared for the politics that may be involved?

-For some, a non-for-profit board appointment is the crucial first step to developing a board career but for others, it is worth waiting for a more appropriate opportunity that is going to facilitate your longer-term, board aspirations.
-You need to be really clear about what your short and medium board and professional goals are.
-Think about what sort of board appointment you want to have in the next 5?
-Why do you want a board appointment in the first place?
-What sort of role is going to help you achieve your board aspirations?
-Addressing these questions will help guide you as to where you begin your board career and where a non-for-profit board appointment fits in your board career plan.
+For some, a non-for-profit board appointment is the crucial first step to developing a board career.
+Still, for others, it is worth waiting for a more appropriate opportunity to facilitate your longer-term board aspirations.
+You need to be really clear about what your short-term, medium-term board and professional goals are.
+Think about:

 I have previously spoken about the 5 things a Chair is looking for in a successful NED candidate.
-The of the first things they, or recruiters, look for is past board or governance experience.
-Whilst a not-for-profit board appointment may not match your longer-term aspirations, if you have not been a NED previously this sort of appointment will allow you to label yourself as a Non-Executive Director plus provide valuable experience.
+One of the first things chairs, or recruiters, look for is past board or governance experience.
+Whilst a not-for-profit board appointment may not match your longer-term aspirations, if you have not been a NED previously, this sort of appointment will allow you to label yourself as a Non-Executive Director plus provide valuable experience.

 A word of warning, be careful about your motivation.
 NFP Chairs and Non-Executives are extremely passionate about the organisations they serve.
 In your pitch, you need to be able to demonstrate similar passion.